bencbartlett/Overmind/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing checklist:
 <!--- Fill with [x] for items you have completed.
 If an item is not applicable or isn't checked, explain why --->

+- [ ] Changes are backward-compatible OR version migration code is included
 - [ ] Codebase compiles with current `tsconfig` configuration
-- [ ] Deployed and tested changes on public server
+- [ ] Tested changes on *{choose PUBLIC/PRIVATE}* server OR changes are trivial (e.g. typos)